 - Current season adults 18-49 ratings relative to other scripted shows on the same network.
 Ratings = ad $ for the network.
 Shows as much as 20% below the networks scripted average rating are still likely to be renewed.
 Shows above the average rating are virtually a lock for renewal.
 Shows airing on Friday have typically been renewed with ratings as much as 30% below Sunday-Thursday.

 - Syndication status, Syndication revenue = $ for the studio, not the network.
-How many episodes has the show generated?
-2nd-4th season shows often have powerful incentives to generate more episodes for the secondary market.
-Old (s5+ shows) get less and less benefit as they get older/more expensive.
+2nd-3rd season shows in particular often have powerful incentives to generate more episodes for the syndication market.

 - Who produces the show.
 When the studio is part of the same corporation as the network the syndication revenue benefits the corporation.
 Shows produced by the network’s in-house studio have a survival advantage over shows produced by a third party studio.
 That has become increasingly important to decisions in recent years.

 What doesn’t matter: